Job Title: Training Program Coordinator

 8. Experience completing and managing work in a remote environment including supervising staff.

-9. Experience with technical writing, website design, video development.
+9. Experience with technical writing, website design, and video development.

-COMPENSATION: Salary is expected to be in the Low $70s
+COMPENSATION: Salary is expected to be in mid $70s Annually

 HOW TO APPLY:

-Persons interested in the above position should submit a resume, three work-related references, along with a letter of application that explains your ability and interest in meeting the requirements of this position.
-Those selected for an interview will be asked to provide two writing samples for which the applicant was the primary author.
+Persons interested in the above position should submit a resume, three work-related references, along with a letter of application.
+Candidates selected for a final interview will be asked to complete an assignment related to this position’s job functions.